orbkit/orbkit/doc/gridbased/terminal.rst

     $ orbkit -i INPUT --calc_mo=all_mo

-One special capability of orbkit is the computation of the density with a selected set of molecular orbitals.
+One special capability of ORBKIT is the computation of the density with a selected set of molecular orbitals.

 .. code-block:: bash